Human-AI Collaboration for Scaling Agile Regression Testing: An Agentic-AI Teammate from Manual to Automated Testing: System Architecture: Hacon Test Automation Copilot

-Within Hacon’s agile test engineering environment, the core challenge is to close the manual-to-automated testing gap while scaling regression automation.
-Addressing \textbf{\textit{RQ1}} requires more than faster script generation: the solution must \textbf{reliably transform validated test specifications into domain-specific test scripts} and act as an AI silent teammate—preparing initial drafts asynchronously and seamlessly integrating with established workflows.
-Crucially, it must preserve human accountability, ensuring that engineers retain full control over acceptance and that artifacts remain traceable, maintainable, and aligned with domain conventions.
+To address the automation bottleneck described in Section~\ref{sec:industry-context}, we developed the \textit{Hacon Test Automation Copilot}, an agentic AI system that generates executable system-level test scripts from validated specifications.
+The Copilot operates as an asynchronous, batch-oriented collaborator, preparing candidate automation artifacts ahead of sprint activities and integrating with Hacon’s continuous integration (CI) workflow.

-To meet these needs, we designed the Hacon Test Automation Copilot: an agentic AI teammate implemented as a batch-oriented, autonomous collaborator that generates first-draft automation artifacts ahead of each sprint.
-Test specifications are placed in a designated input folder and processed via a bash command, triggering the agentic workflow.
-For each specification, the Copilot produces a review-ready artifact set—including the generated script, Jenkins execution logs, structured Markdown summaries, and detailed execution traces in MLflow.
-Test engineers review these outputs and decide whether to accept, refactor, or rewrite the script before integrating it into the regression suite.
+Test specifications are placed in a designated input folder and processed via a command-line trigger.
+As shown in Figure~\ref{fig2}, the Copilot processes each specification and produces review-ready artifacts: the generated script, Jenkins execution logs, structured summaries, and execution traces in MLflow.
+Test engineers review these outputs to decide on acceptance, refactoring, or rewriting before adding scripts to the regression suite.

-Technically, the Copilot proceeds from input handling to execution after lightweight environment validation.
-An orchestration layer coordinates a \textbf{bounded multi-agent workflow} and determines whether the generation–execution–evaluation loop should continue, based on a predefined protocol considering iteration limits, CI availability, and evaluator outcomes.
-Within each cycle, a \textbf{Generator agent} produces candidate test scripts using retrieval-augmented generation (RAG) over historical specification–script pairs, which are executed in a dedicated Jenkins testing environment.
-An \textbf{Evaluator agent} analyzes execution logs as compliance evidence using an evaluation matrix covering syntactical correctness, executability, test-step coverage, semantic correctness, and improvement potential.
-At the end of execution, a \textbf{Reporter agent} consolidates results into structured Markdown summaries, producing one report tailored for the test manager and another for the test engineer.
+The Copilot’s architecture implements a bounded generation–execution–evaluation loop, orchestrated to respect iteration limits and CI resource availability.
+Within each cycle, a \textbf{Generator agent} uses retrieval-augmented generation (RAG) over historical specification–script pairs to create candidate test scripts.
+These are executed in a Jenkins environment, with the application under test and logs collected.
+An \textbf{Evaluator agent} analyzes execution logs for syntactical and semantic correctness, coverage, and improvement potential.
+A \textbf{Reporter agent} consolidates results into structured summaries and execution reports for both test managers and engineers.
+All traces are recorded in MLflow for traceability.